yc-zh/WSVM/README.md

 # WSVM: Weakly Supervised Object Detection for Automatic Tooth-marked Tongue Recognition

 WSVM is a fully automated method using Vision Transformer (ViT) and Multiple Instance Learning (MIL) for tongue extraction and tooth-marked tongue recognition.
 It accurately detects the tongue region in clinical images and uses weakly supervised learning to identify tooth-marked areas with only image-level annotations.
-WSVM enhances the objectivity and accuracy of tongue diagnosis in Traditional Chinese Medicine (TCM), providing significant clinical value.
+WSVM enhances the objectivity and accuracy of tongue diagnosis in Traditional Chinese Medicine (TCM).

 ## Table of Contents